 Try checking for updates at least once every three weeks.
 Mark your calendar, ask your smart assistant to set reminders, leave notes on the fridge.
-However you remind yourself, just make sure to follow through when the time comes.
+No matter how you remind yourself, make sure to follow through when the time comes.

 4. Buy brands you trust

-There are plenty of cameras on the market, but many of them don’t carry the mark of quality or trustworthiness you can typically expect from the more reputable companies.
+There are plenty of cameras on the market, but many don’t carry the mark of quality or trustworthiness you can typically expect from the more reputable companies.

 And don’t forget to read online reviews of the products you plan on buying and do your research.
 Tap or click here to see what red flags to look for so you can tell which reviews are real and which aren’t.

 Now that you’ve taken important steps to secure your security cameras, you can rest easy.
-In fact, it may even be time to continue to improve your home with additional smart home tech.
+It may even be time to continue to improve your home with additional smart home tech.
 Not sure where to begin?
 Tap or click here to see which devices to start with.